The Adams Chronicles

 Ambitious multipart PBS production that brings to life five generations of one of America's leading political and historical families.
 It traces their lives from John Adams early years as a ...
 Read allAmbitious multipart PBS production that brings to life five generations of one of America's leading political and historical families.
+It traces their lives from John Adams early years as a colonial Boston attorney to the rise in prominence of Brookes Adams in the fields of polit...
+Read allAmbitious multipart PBS production that brings to life five generations of one of America's leading political and historical families.
 It traces their lives from John Adams early years as a colonial Boston attorney to the rise in prominence of Brookes Adams in the fields of political and social philosophy.
 This mini looks into their triumphs and tragedies, exploring t...
 Read all

 The Adams family and not Charles Addams's characters are revisited every so often by historians and recently David McCullough got many honors for his new biography of redoubtable John Adams.
 In this series John was played in the many stages of his almost 91 year life by George Grizzard.

 Grizzard does well with the part at every stage of the Adams career from his days in the American Revolution to his death at the Adams home in Quincy.
 Adams was one of our most complex of founders.
 He was brave, brilliant, and a man of principle to the highest degree.
 He was also incredibly vain and could be arrogant on occasion.

 Historians tend to rate him higher as president as versus his overall career than I think they should.
 As our second president under the Constitution, Adams presided over a period of development of our governmental institutions.
 He made the mistake of retaining Washington's cabinet as is instead of forming his own.
 That was understandable, but what he also did is for the first two years of his presidency spent all his time in Braintree at the family estate instead of Philadelphia tending to business.
 The cabinet fell under the charismatic sway of Alexander Hamilton.